Application Deadline: April 8, 2003.

 (3) A statement as to whether the design of the study is adequate to measure differences when warranted.

 g.
 Study Samples.
-Are the samples rigorously defined to permit complete independent replication at another site?
+Are the samples sufficiently rigorously defined to permit complete independent replication at another site?
 Have the referral sources been described, including the definitions and criteria?
-What plans have been made to include women and minorities and their subgroups as appropriate for the scientific goals of the research?
+What plans have been made to include women and minorities and their subgroups as appropriate for the scientific goals of the Start Printed Page 6474research?
 How will the applicant deal with recruitment and retention of subjects?

 h.
 Dissemination.
-What plans have been articulated for sharing the research findings?
+What plans have been articulated for disseminating findings?

 i.
 Measures of Effectiveness.
-The Peer Review Panel shall assure that measures set forth in the application are in accordance with CDC's performance plans.
+The Peer Review Panel shall assure that measures set forth in the application are in accordance with CDC's performance plans (See attachment).
 How adequately has the applicant addressed these measures?

 The IRGRC will also examine the appropriateness of the proposed project budget and duration in relation to the proposed research and the availability of data required for the project.